V-Sekai/manuals/docs/decisions/20210528-trial-install-of-gravity-for-kubernetes.md

-# Trial install of Teleport for Kubernetes
+# Trial install of Gravity for Kubernetes

+- Status: rejected

 ## Context and Problem Statement

+GRAVITY IS EOL.

 We have trouble installing Kubernetes.